kenaryn/memoranda/clojure_memorandum.md

 - form: complete expression, that is read by the Reader and stand for a compilation unit in Clojure
 - Cursive: brings the same Clojure compiler to IntelliJ than the one installed on the machine.

+### Macro - first aid kit
+Using :require in a namespace declaration is actually just passing an argument to a macro (the macro called ns).
+The function require is mostly a convenience for working at the REPL.
+It is rarely used in actual file-based code though.

 ### IntelliJ - Settings
 - **It is necessary to add the following entry to `deps.edn` to let Cursive know about `src` folder being the source